Zachary Oberzan: Film

 Oberzan began work on a follow-up film in 2008, again not intended for public viewing.
 Your brother.
 Remember? began as a film project, but soon morphed into a multi media piece involving live performance, film, and music.
 The live aspects were filmed during a performance in Vienna and coupled with the film footage to create a stand-alone film, premiering in New York City in 2012.
 Slant Magazine writes: "...A surprisingly sophisticated meditation on the specificity of cinematic representation and the impossibility of successfully reclaiming the past, as well as a secondhand character study as exhaustive and authentic as any in recent memory.
 That it does all of this amid Van Damme impersonations and toilet humor is what elevates it from a work that's merely accomplished to something like a work of genius.”

 A full film version of Tell Me Love Is Real, with live aspects filmed in Vienna and Berlin, premiered in Copenhagen in May 2016.
-A full film version of The Great Pretender, with live aspects filmed in Vienna, Berlin, and Malmö, premiered in Los Angeles at the Poetic Research Bureau in May of 2019.
+A full film version of The Great Pretender, with live aspects filmed in Vienna, Berlin, and Malmö, premiered in Los Angeles at the Poetic Research Bureau in May 2019.
 Writes Nick Toti of Hammer To Nail, "the greatest movie that never should have been made by the greatest filmmaker you've never heard of."

 Music

-A self-taught guitarist and singer, Oberzan has released two albums of original music, Songs of Straw & Gold (1999) and Athletes of Romance (2006).
-Songs from these albums have been incorporated into his films and plays, and have been featured in commercials for The Wes Anderson Collection.
+A self-taught guitarist and singer, Oberzan has released two albums, Songs of Straw & Gold (1999) and Athletes of Romance (2006).
+Songs from these albums have been used in his films and plays and commercials for The Wes Anderson Collection.

+Recognition

+Nature Theater of Oklahoma's No Dice won an Obie Award in 2008.

+Marilyn Stasio of Variety wrote: "Watching Oberzan (on screen and in person) express his thoughts and damned-up feelings is funny as hell.
+And sadder than mere words can express."